zdelrosario/data-science-curriculum/paper.md

 component of self-study and are useful for reference, but curricular materials for active learning-based instruction are necessary for an instructor seeking to maximize student learning.
-This project seeks to provide active learning materials for an intructor seeking to teach data science *to engineers*.
+This project seeks to provide active learning materials for an instructor seeking to teach data science *to engineers*.

 The content in this project has been used to teach a Data Science course at Olin College of Engineering; a small engineering college outside Boston that